platisd/reverse-interview-questions/README.md

 such as benefit package, working hours, salary etc, are not included.

-Overall, personal experience shows these questions make it easier for the interviewers to illustrate in-depth what and how they work with.
+Overall, personal experience shows these questions make it easier for the interviewers to illustrate in depth *how* and *what* they work with.
 Thus far, they have been warmly welcomed and even helped to make a good impression.
 To say the least, they show the candidate is highly interested and seriously engaged with the process.
 <br>
 More importantly, they enable you, as a Software Engineer, to make well-informed career decisions.

-## Technology stack
+## 👩‍💻 Technology stack 👨‍💻

 | Question(s)                                    | Comments                                                                                                                                                                             |
 | ---------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | **What does your technology stack look like?** | Unless already mentioned, do not forget to ask about programming languages, target operating system, build system or framework, continuous integration and version control software. |

-## Way of Working
+## ⚙️ Way of Working ⚙️

 | Question(s)                                                                                                     | Comments                                                                                                                                                                                                                                                                               |
 | --------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |